 As the government has not taken action on these initiatives, the EWG has created its own drinking water quality database, covering 48,000 communities in the U.S. Among the top rated water utilities are Arlington, Texas, Providence, Rhode Island, and Forth Worth, Texas.
 At the bottom of the list are Pensacola, Florida, Riverside, California and Las Vegas, Nevada.

 Whole house filtration systems work in several stages – using a series of filters, filtration media and water conditioners to pull damaging chemicals, minerals and toxins from the water as it enters your home water systems.
 One example is the HALO 5 system.

-Granular Activated Carbon (GAC) provides general removal of chlorine, chloramines, gases, dyes, fules, heavy metals, man-made pllutants, disinfectants, pesticides and sodium hypochlorite.
+Granular Activated Carbon (GAC) provides general removal of chlorine, chloramines, gases, dyes, fuels, heavy metals, man-made pollutants, disinfectants, pesticides and sodium hypochlorite.
 This first stage also removes undesirable tastes and odors as well as organic contaminants.

 High Activity Carbon (HAC) is designed specifically for the removal of chlorine.
 This stage captures any chlorine particles that escaped the GAC.

 Filter-AG Plus® & High Density Garnet Filter Media is an all-natural, environmentally safe media designed to reduce suspended matter.
 These stages will eliminate any remaining contaminants down to 10-20 microns in size.